ricardobna/docs/Tutorials/gettingstarted/Step01.rst

    .. note::

-       There's no need for explicitly adding MWT or MicroUI, as both are dependencies for the Widget library, they will be automatically resolved with the correct version.
+       There's no need to add MWT or MicroUI, as both are dependencies for the Widget library.
+They will be automatically resolved with the correct version.

 Desktop